-At Littleborough Community School, the children are taught E-Safety from a young age.
+At Littleborough Community School, the children are taught E-Safety from a young age and we ensure that they are aware of the school's E-safety rules.
 We believe that it is important that children know how to keep themselves safe when accessing a range of software and hardware, including the internet, mobile phones and consoles.

 We have an E-Safety policy and scheme of work, which is designed to teach our children how to keep themselves safe, in an environment which nurtures communication and trust.

 Below you can download the school's E-Safety rules and schemes of work.

 Below you will find some useful documents about E-Safety.
 However, if you would like to discuss anything about E-Safety, please visit our school office.

 We will also attach a guide about a different platform every fortnight.
 These guides have been produced by National Online Safety and are produced to provide the information parents need to hold informed conversations with their children about online safety.
 Click on the links below to access each guide.